clokep/relapse/docs/delegate.md

 and will be relegated to the featureset of the configuration of each individual client.

-However, if you really need it, you can find some documentation on what such a record should look like and how Synapse will use it in [the Matrix specification](https://matrix.org/docs/spec/server_server/latest#resolving-server-names).
+However, if you really need it, you can find some documentation on what such a record should look like and how Relapse will use it in [the Matrix specification](https://matrix.org/docs/spec/server_server/latest#resolving-server-names).

 ## Delegation FAQ